daniel-grabczewski/daniel-grabczewski.github.io/_projects/bargain-alert.md

     \ application approval.
 Navigating the compliance requirements, terms of service,\
     \ and developer guidelines is a monumental learning experience that strengthens\
     \ my understanding of building enterprise-grade applications. \n"
-  image: /assets/images/bargain-hunter-project/home-page.svg
+  image: /assets/images/bargain-alert-project/home-page.svg
-  caption: Design for Bargain Hunter's home page
+  caption: Design for Bargain Alert's home page
 - title: Improving my technical knowledge
   description: 'Apart from learning how to work with offical APIs, I am leveraging
     this project to further enhance my skills in technologies I''m already proficient